 In the 37 minutes of “Convicted Felon Adjusted For Inflation” cassette, Glands of External Secretion testify another weird monument of experimental and far-out studio improvisation, using as their instrument a surreal collage of songs, sounds, Barbara’s vocals, voice samples, loops, out-of-context rhythms, field recordings, electronics, cut-up manipulated noises, a completely non-canon cover of “Why Do I Feel?” by The Shaggs, and anything else which is not considered music, even if it is, and does not need actual instruments to be played, even if they are used.
 The result is a twisted orgy of sound bordering on audaciτy which the term “extremely psychedelic” fails to completely encapsulate.
 “Convicted Felon Adjusted For Inflation” would be the ideal content of a Volcanic Tongue (RIP) newsletter, and is already a masterpiece in our ears, destined to excite all the psychotic “freaks and weirdos” and freeform lovers out there.

-Regular edition: BUY HERE
+Regular edition: BUY HERE SOLD OUT!!!

 Clear cassette with red imprint.
 Due to misprint the first 10 copies come with white imprint instead.
 Comes in regular jewel case and 4pp 150g paper covers.

 Red cassette with white imprint.
 Comes in custom cut thick o-card and accompanied with broken pieces of vinyl record, junk cassette and cut-up found photos in zip lock bag.